 It was stated by numerous participants in this process that retail and service personnel throughout the region lack basic customer service skills.
 A competitive economy demands that customers receive the highest level of service available.
-It then follows, that IVROP, IVC, WDB or other training providers could partner with major retailers, automotive dealerships and other businesses to provide direct customer service training.
-A short-term academywould allow for the continuous training of thousands of workers per year.
+It then follows that IVROP, IVC, WDB or other training providers partner with major retailers, automotive dealerships and other businesses to provide direct customer service training.
+A short-term academy would allow for the continuous training of thousands of workers per year.
+On May 24, 2017, Imperial County Workforce Development Board approved a Customized Training Policy that will provide the opportunity for employers to enhance, improve, and/or refresh soft skills.